Coventry Blitz: 14 November 1940

-The first wave of follow-up bombers dropped high explosive bombs, knocking out the utilities (the water supply, electricity network, telephones and gas mains) and cratering the roads, making it difficult for the fire engines to reach fires started by the later waves of bombers.
+The first wave of follow-up bombers dropped high explosive bombs, knocking out the water supply, electricity network, telephones, and gas mains and cratering the roads, making it difficult for the fire engines to reach fires started by the later waves of bombers.
 These later waves dropped a combination of high explosive and incendiary bombs.
-There were two types of incendiary bomb: Those made of magnesium and those made of petroleum.
-The high explosive bombs and the larger air-mines not only hindered the Coventry fire brigade, they were also intended to damage roofs, making it easier for the incendiary bombs to fall into buildings and ignite them.
+There were two types of incendiary bombs, those made of magnesium and those made of petroleum.
+The high explosive bombs and the larger air-mines hindered the Coventry fire brigade and were intended to damage roofs, making it easier for the incendiary bombs to fall into buildings and ignite them.

 Coventry's air defences consisted of twenty-four 3.7 inch AA guns and twelve 40 mm Bofors.
-The AA Defence Commander of 95th (Birmingham) Heavy Anti–Aircraft Regiment, Royal Artillery, had prepared a series of concentrations to be fired using sound-locators and GL Mk.
-I gun-laying radar, and 128 concentrations were fired before the bombing severed all lines of communication and the noise drowned out sound-location.
-The anti-aircraft batteries then fought on in isolation.
+The AA Defence Commander of 95th (Birmingham) Heavy Anti–Aircraft Regiment, Royal Artillery, had prepared a series of concentrations to be fired using sound-locators, GL Mk.
+I gun-laying radar and 128 concentrations were fired before the bombing severed all lines of communication and the noise drowned out sound-location.
+The anti-aircraft batteries then fired in isolation.
 Some gun positions were able to fire at searchlight beam intersections, glimpsed through the smoke and guessing the range.
 Although the Coventry guns fired 10 rounds a minute for the whole 10 hour raid (a total of over 6,700 rounds), only one German bomber was shot down.

 At around 20:00, Coventry Cathedral (dedicated to Saint Michael), was set on fire by incendiaries for the first time.
-The volunteer firefighters managed to put out the first fire but other direct hits followed and soon new fires broke out in the cathedral; accelerated by a firestorm, the flames quickly spread out of control.
-During the same period, more than 200 other fires were started across the city, most of which were concentrated in the city-centre area, setting the area ablaze and overwhelming the firefighters.
+The volunteer firefighters managed to put out the first fire, but other direct hits followed, and soon new fires broke out in the cathedral; accelerated by a firestorm, the flames quickly spread out of control.
+During the same period, more than 200 other fires were started across the city, most of which were concentrated in the city centre, setting the area ablaze and overwhelming the firefighters.
 The telephone network was crippled, hampering the fire service's command and control and making it difficult to send firefighters to the most dangerous blazes first; as the Germans had intended, the water mains were damaged by high explosives, meaning there was not enough water available to tackle many of the fires.
 The raid reached its climax around midnight with the final all clear sounding at 06:15 on the morning of 15 November.